myriadrf/LimeSDR_GW/docs/index.rst

 The project leverages a suite of open source tools to ensure flexibility and community-driven development:

-.. table:: Open Source Tools
+.. table:: Table 2.
+Open Source Tools

    +----------------------+------------------------------------------------------------+
    | **Tool**             | **Link**                                                   |